 Set the Mood

 After the little ones have gone to bed on February 13, add Valentiny touches to your home that will delight them when they awaken!
-Some super easy ideas are: a Valentine’s Day table cloth in the dining room or kitchen, cut-out hearts on the windows, a heart-shaped wreath on the front door, Valentine plates and napkins for breakfast, red and pink streamers hanging about, and fresh red or pink flowers, to top it all off.
+Some super easy ideas are: a Valentine’s Day-themed tablecloth in the dining room or kitchen, cut-out hearts on the windows, a heart-shaped wreath on the front door, Valentine plates and napkins for breakfast, red and pink streamers hanging about, and fresh red or pink flowers, to top it all off.

 Play Love Songs